These tenants vary in size from small businesses to major corporate and government organisations including:

 - Platforms and data: On-line tenant portals and digital signage in lifts, foyers and common areas providing news, weather, way-finding, etc.

-- Access to value adding facilities and services: Including community spaces, retail, end-of-trip facilities, premium foyer areas, ATMs, parking, access to childcare and public transport
+- Access to value adding facilities and services: Including community spaces, retail, end-of-trip facilities, premium foyer areas, ATMs, parking, access to childcare, car sharing and public transport

 - Dexus Response Centre: Efficient service delivery supported by market leading IT systems and processes, including a highly accessible quick response mechanism to tenant maintenance issues

 - PLATFORM by Dexus: Providing value adding services to deliver a positive experience for tenants/customers through health and well-being campaigns, and increased convenience and social networking activities